isage/Adrenaline/docs/src/04-HomebrewSupport/02-PluginConfigFormat.md

 - `hbw`/`homebrew`: Homebrew runlevel — Plugins configuration for homebrew application and games
 - `app`/`game`: UMD + Homebrew — Plugins configuration for any PSP application or game; retail or homebrew
 - `always`/`all`: All runlevels — Plugins configuration for all runlevels
-- `⟨GAME ID⟩`: Application/Game specific runlevel — Plugins configuration for a specific application that has the specified ID
+- `⟨TITLE ID⟩`: Application/Game specific runlevel — Plugins configuration for a specific application that has the specified ID
 - `⟨PATH⟩`: Path-specific runlevel — Plugins configuration for an application or game in the specified path. **This is more advanced**

 You can specify more than one runlevel for a specific plugin by separating with a space character, more on [example](#example).